j-caleb/embeddings/README.md

 Document-based Reflective Random Indexing (DRRI) - The Relective in Reflective Random Indexing simply means that more iterations are used in training.
 With DRRI you begin by applying random projection to the documents.
 For each term in the document add the document vector to the term vector.
 Next, for each document, add all of the term vectors for the terms in the document to the document vector.
 Finally, you perform the first step again and add the document vectors to the terms vectors for each term in the document.
 This generates both term and document vectors.

 Term-based Reflective Random Indexing (TRRI) - This is similar to DRRI, but the order is different.
 Here you begin with using random projection on the term vectors.

-Metadata Reflective Random Indexing (MRRI) - This implementation highlights the flexibility of Random Indexing.
-This enables you to associate two different sets of data.
-For example, you could associate text and document labels or outgoing citations with the document labels.